Welcome to Manila, the vibrant capital city of the Philippines, where history, culture, and modernity converge in a bustling metropolis.

-The shops are the most expensive we found in the Philippines, so I wouldn’t recommend this place for souvenir shopping.
+The shops are the most expensive we found in the Philippines, so we wouldn’t recommend this place for souvenir shopping.

-At the end of a trip like this, it can be tricky to calculate exactly how much local currency you will need on your last day to cover final costs.
+At the end of an extended trip like this, it can be tricky to calculate exactly how much local currency you will need on your last day to cover final costs.

-So our trip through the Philippines ended with a return flight home (via Rome) with Emirates.
+Our trip through the Philippines finally ended with a return flight home (via Rome) with Emirates.

 If you enjoyed Griller in Manila Shabu Shabu Restaurants, check out Central Philippines – Cebu & Bohol.
 You may also like: